C-HernanG/magic-lens/README.md

-# Magic Lens – MTG Card Scanner & AI Deck Builder
+# 🪄 Magic Lens – MTG Card Scanner & AI Deck Builder

-**Magic Lens** is a cross-platform desktop application for Magic: The Gathering enthusiasts.
-It allows users to scan cards via webcam and build optimized decks with the help of AI, based on their personal collection.
+**Magic Lens** is a cross-platform desktop application for Magic: The Gathering that allows users to scan cards via webcam, manage a local collection, and build decks based on their owned cards.
+All operations are performed locally, ensuring user data remains private.

-## Features
+## ✨ Features
-- **Card Scanner:** Detect and catalog MTG cards using your webcam.
+- **Card Scanning:** Real-time webcam-based card detection and identification.
-- **Local Collection:** Store and manage your scanned cards.
+- **Local Collection:** Store, search, and filter scanned cards by name, set, and type.
-- **AI Deck Builder:** Create optimized decks based on your collection.
+- **AI Deck Builder:** Generate deck suggestions based on your collection and card synergy.
 - **Cross-Platform:** Compatible with macOS, Windows, and Linux.

-## License
+## ⚖️ License
 This project is for personal portfolio purposes only.
 It is not licensed for public use, modification, or distribution.